-The average cost of final expense life insurance is $30 per month for women and $38 per month for men.
-These rates are based on quotes for 50-year-old nonsmokers with $10,000 coverage.
-Your actual premium depends on your age, gender, lifestyle, the insurer you choose, and the death benefit you select.
+The average cost of final expense life insurance is $30 per month for 50-year-old women and $38 for men with $10,000 in coverage, based on MoneyGeek's 2026 rate analysis of quotes across major carriers.
+Your actual premium depends on your age, gender, smoking status, the insurer you choose and your death benefit amount.
+Of all these factors, age has the largest effect on price.
+Waiting five years to buy costs more per month for the life of your policy.

 Final Expense Insurance Cost (2026 Rates)

-Final expense insurance costs $30/month for a 50-year-old woman and $38 for a man at the same age, for $10,000 in coverage.
-Rates vary by age, gender and lifestyle.
+Final expense insurance costs $30/month for a 50-year-old woman and $38 for a man at $10,000 in coverage.
+Rates vary by age, gender, coverage and lifestyle.

 Find out if you're overpaying for life insurance below.